Mittul-Baswala/IMDB-Movies-Dashboard-in-Power-BI/README.md

 ## 🚀 How to Use:

--Download the .pbix file from this repository.
+- Download the .pbix file from this repository.
--Open the file using the Power BI Desktop application (it's free to download).
+- Open the file using the Power BI Desktop application (it's free to download).
--Use the slicers on the left-hand side to filter the data by your criteria.
+- Use the slicers on the left-hand side to filter the data by your criteria.
--Click on any data point in a chart (e.g., a genre, a director's name) to see all other visuals update in real-time.
+- Click on any data point in a chart (e.g., a genre, a director's name) to see all other visuals update in real-time.
--Hover over visuals to see detailed tooltips with specific numbers.
+- Hover over visuals to see detailed tooltips with specific numbers.